kmesh-net/kmesh/docs/proposal/AI-gateway.md

 As we all known, Envoy's extensibility is based on its [filter mechanism](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/filter/filter).
 We can add custom filters at various stages of Envoy's request processing to customize the processing logic.

 There are many ways to write filters.
 For example you can directly use c++ to build an In-Tree filter.
-Although this method has the best perfermance, it is difficulty to develop and is not dev-friendly.
+Although this method has the best performance, it is difficulty to develop and is not dev-friendly.
 Another way is to use Lua or Wasm to build an Out-Of-Tree filter.
 This method is easier to develop, but the performance and hard to debug.
 Envoy even allows you to develop plugins directly in [Golang](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/golang_filter), but this does not seem stable enough and will introduce additional abstractions and complex mechanisms that are not easy to debug as well.

 So we finally chose Envoy's [External Processing Filter](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/ext_proc_filter).
 It connects to an external service, called an "external processor", to the filter chain.
 The processing service itself implements a gRPC interface that allows it to respond to events in the lifecycle of an HTTP request/response by examining and modifying the headers, body, and trailers of each message, or by returning a brand-new response.